xybu/gitlab-ag/README.md

 When you hit "Start" button, a progress bar will show up to indicate progress.
 If there are any errors in the middle, an error message will show up below the progress bar.

+### Automated Grading

+gitlab-ag uses GitLab Web Hook API to receive events that may trigger automated grading.
+To enable auto-grading, add to the related project(s) a web hook URL pointing to the webhook component of gitlab-ag.
+This is how to have gitlab-ag listen to the projects.

+Next step is to tell gitlab-ag what to do when receiving an event.
+Create a repository called `gitlab-ag-webhook-events` under the root user (whose username is required during installation step).